clamsproject/aapb-annotations/scene-recognition/readme.md

 * Project Changes
     * Number of batches - 2
         * Batch information: There are two batches used for training and evaluation split during the first iteration: Scenes With Text. [`27-a`](231002-aapb-collaboration-27-a) was densely-seen/labeled (20 GUIDs), while [`27-b`](231002-aapb-collaboration-27-b) was sparsely-seen/labeled (21 GUIDs).
-        * The split is done at the video/image_set level to avoid adding similar images from one video in training into evaluation also.
+        * The split is done at the video/image-set level to avoid adding similar images from one video in training into evaluation also.
     * Other version control information - none

 ## Tool Installation: Keystroke Labeler
 [Keystroke Labeler](https://github.com/WGBH-MLA/keystrokelabeler) Annotation Tool is developed in collaboration with GBH by Owen King.
-Explanation of inner parts and fields in the labeler [here](https://github.com/WGBH-MLA/keystrokelabeler/blob/main/labeler_data_readme.md)
+Documentation: Explanation of inner parts and fields in the labeler [here](https://github.com/WGBH-MLA/keystrokelabeler/blob/main/labeler_data_readme.md).
 Please see the first link for installation and usage.

 #### Tool Access